sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 3: Working with Vizualizations/Fundamentals 3: Working with Visualizations.md

 <strong>NOTE:</strong><br> This is awesome because it means someone who knows the underlying data could make this Table available with careful curation and others could just use it.
 There are other ways to create curated datasets that you will learn later.
 </aside>

-We prefer that this new Viz is on its own Page so click the `vertical dot menu` and select `Move to` and then click `New Page`.
-The Viz is now on the New Page and that Page and it is open for us.
-You can rename the Page `Viz`:
+We prefer that this new Viz is on its own Page so click the `vertical dot menu` and select `Move to` and then click `Viz`.
+The Viz is now on the `Viz` Page and it is open for us.

 ![Alt text](assets/vizbasics2.png)